iain/metrical/README.md

 MetricFu is awesome!
 Metrical strives to make it a little bit easier to get working.

 ## Features

-### Metrical doesn't intrude on your project

-Metrical makes it easy to run MetricFu without making it a project dependency.
-Bundler requires that everything you need go inside the Gemfile.
-MetricFu is rather big project with a ton of dependencies.
-Including that inside your Gemfile just clutters it up.

-Also, MetricFu wants to be installed inside your Rakefile.
-With Metrical, you can configure MetricFu in a separate file, `.metrics` in the root of your project.

 ### Cleverer defaults